A Rodrigues Formula for Multiple Orthogonal Polynomials on the Simplex: Jacobi--Piñeiro polynomials on the triangle

-Next, we will show the symmetry of the construction given in \eqref{eq:pol-definition}, that is, the polynomial does not change by swapping the measures $\mu_1$ and $\mu_2$.
-First, let us show the key property of the operators $D_1$ and $D_2$.
+Next, we show the commutativity of the operators $D_j$, $j=1,\dots, r$, which leads to the symmetry of the construction given in \eqref{eq:pol-definition-r-measures}.
+In other words, the polynomial does not change by changing the order of the composition of the operators.